-If a skater executes more than two rotations at the entrance or use more than two rotations to get into the difficult position, the technical panel will consider this situation as two different positions and therefore a Combination Spin.
+If a skater executes more than two rotations at the entrance or use more than two rotations to get into the difficult position, the technical panel will consider this situation as only one position.

-• Example: C (RBO) 2.5 rotations in a static position + C (RBO) in a Forward Position with 4 rotations = Combo Spin: "Camel Confirmed + Camel Confirmed - Forward position confirmed".
+- Example: C (RBO) 2.5 rotations in a static position + C (RBO) in a layover position with 3 rotations = Solo Spin: "Camel Confirmed Layover position confirmed". - Example: In a combo spin: HBD + CBD (RBO) 2 rotations in a static position + In (RBO) with 2 rotations will be called as two positions "Heel, confirmed Inverted confirmed".